Drenas: History

-Prior and during the Kosovo War (1998–99), the ethnic Albanian separatist Kosovo Liberation Army (KLA) had a strong level of influence and during the war controlled large areas of the municipality.
-Drenica, including the municipality was consequently badly affected.
-During the war, there were instances of massacres carried out by Federal Republic of Yugoslavia forces.
+Before and during the Kosovo War (1998–1999), the ethnic Albanian separatist organization, the Kosovo Liberation Army (KLA), held significant influence and managed to control large parts of the municipality.
+Drenas as part of the Drenica region, the municipality was heavily affected by the conflict.
+During the war, forces of the Federal Republic of Yugoslavia were responsible for several massacres in the area.
 Mass graves were later exhumed in an attempt to conceal crimes.
+The status of Drenas during the Kosovo War is disputed, some sources say that Drenas was a KLA stronghold while others claim that the Serbian Police held the city.

 Geography

-Drenas municipality is located in central Kosovo, between the Čičavica mountains in the east and the Drenica hills in the north and west.
-The main road from Pristina to Peja crosses the municipality.
+Drenas municipality is located in central Kosovo, between the Çyçavica mountains in the east and the Drenica hills in the north and west.
+The main road from Prishtina to Peja crosses the municipality.
 At a junction at Komorani village, a smaller road extends north from the highway, passing through Drenas town and continuing to Skenderaj.